Oxalate toxicity is not well known, and whilst its symptoms are painful and serious, its reversal can be straightforward

 Her shoulder girdle, limbs and joints had become increasingly sore and rigid.
 The patient had an ongoing candida infection and went on a “healthy” high-oxalate diet (leafy greens, nuts and seeds.)
 The combination of the infection and the diet resulted in a high oxalate level.

-The story of this patient reflects that not every “healthy” diet is good for everyone.
+This patient’s story reflects that not every “healthy” diet is good for everyone.

 Oxalates can also accumulate in the body tissues causing inflammation, autoimmune diseases, interference with mitochondrial function and energy production, and can result in neurological damage.

-This can result in the unexplained symptoms of fatigue, poor sleep, heart arrhythmia, joint and muscles pains similar to fibromyalgia, brain fogs, eye pain, burning urine (interstitial cystitis), vulvar pain and kidney stones.
+This can result in unexplained symptoms of fatigue, poor sleep, heart arrhythmia, joint and muscle pains similar to fibromyalgia, brain fog, eye pain, burning urine (interstitial cystitis), vulvar pain and kidney stones.